kangpl/ADA_2019_Project_MagicADA/README.md

 *Add here a sketch of your planning for the next project milestone.*

 **01.11.2017**:
+Clean up the downloaded dataset and scraped dataset.

 **08.11.2017**:
+Merge the "Chicago dataset" and the "Yelp dataset" by feature "Name" and "Address".
+Join the "Chicago + Yelp dataset" and the "Region dataset" by feature "Zip".
+Explanatory data analysis in new dataset

 **15.11.2017**:
+Solve Basic Questions in new dataset, and discuss the results.

 **22.11.2017**:
+Solve Community-related Questions in new dataset, and discuss the results.
+Discuss more detailed plan for future work based on the results of Basic Questions and Community-related Questions

 # Questions for TAa
 *Add here some questions you have for us, in general or project-specific.*

-If we don’t just focus on food safety, does this deviate from the theme of our database?
+We don’t just focus on food safety, does this deviate from the theme of our database?